|

 Instructor: Fern Ramirez

-The new anthology is: The Best Short Stories 2024: The O. Henry Prize Winners, Amor Towles, Guest Ed., with Jenny Minton Quigley, Series Ed.
-(New York: Vintage Books, 2024).
-Please, access this anthology to use for class discussions.
-It is available in several formats: Kindle, paperback, Audible.
+This will be our last use of this anthology: The Best Short Stories 2024: The O. Henry Prize Winners, Amor Towles, Guest Ed., with Jenny Minton Quigley, Series Ed.
+(New York: Vintage Books, 2024.
+Please arrange access to this anthology to use for the class discussions.
+It is available in several formats: Kindle, paperback, Audible

 |